Sara Jensen Carr: On Epidemics

 4:00PM - 5:00PM

-Open House New York invites you to the launch of its new online series Conversations on the City, with OHNY executive director Gregory Wessner and Sara Jensen Carr, author of The Topography of Wellness: Health and the American Urban Landscape (University of Virginia Press, 2021), for a live conversation on epidemics.
+Open House New York launched its new online series Conversations on the City, with OHNY executive director Gregory Wessner and Sara Jensen Carr, author of The Topography of Wellness: Health and the American Urban Landscape (University of Virginia Press, 2021), for a live conversation on epidemics.

 The Topography of Wellness is a chronological narrative of how six epidemics transformed the American urban landscape, reflecting changing views of the power of design, the pathology of disease, and the epidemiology of the environment.
 From the infectious diseases of cholera and tuberculosis to the more complicated origins of today’s chronic diseases, this conversation will explore how illness and the responses to it have left their marks on the contemporary city.